gateio/gateapi-php/docs/Api/FuturesApi.md

 > \GateApi\Model\FuturesAccount setDualMode($settle, $dual_mode)

-Enable or disable dual mode.
+Set position mode

-The prerequisite for changing mode is that all positions have no holdings.
+The prerequisite for changing mode is that all positions have no holdings and no pending orders

 ### Example